schmoelder/diss/doc/03_methods_software_design/03_documentation.md

 (software_documentation)=
 # Documentation

-Well-written code alone is not sufficient if its purpose, usage, and design decisions remain unclear to users and developers.
+Documentation makes software accessible: it communicates the purpose of a codebase, explains design decisions, and describes how components fit together and how to use the provided interfaces.
+Documentation that merely restates what the code does is of limited value; what matters is the context and reasoning that the code itself cannot express.
+If code is too complex to document clearly, this is a signal to simplify it first (see {numref}`programming_principles`).
+Effective documentation also extends beyond the API: user manuals, installation guides, and tutorials are essential for onboarding new users.
+The following sections discuss docstrings, Python's built-in mechanism for embedding documentation in source code, and Sphinx, a tool for generating reference documentation from them {cite}`sphinx`.

-Documentation that simply restates what the code does is of limited value; useful documentation explains why decisions were made, how components fit together, and how to use the provided interfaces.
+Documentation makes software accessible: it communicates the purpose of a codebase, explains design decisions, and describes how components fit together and how to use the provided interfaces.
+Documentation that merely restates what the code does is of limited value; what matters is the context and reasoning that the code itself cannot express.
 If code is too complex to document clearly, that is a signal to simplify first (see {numref}`programming_principles`).
 Good documentation also extends beyond the API: user manuals, installation guides, and tutorials are essential for making software accessible to new users.
 The following sections discuss docstrings, Python's built-in mechanism for embedding documentation in source code, and Sphinx, a tool used to generate reference documentation from them {cite}`sphinx`.